MobileSheets

 Link points cannot currently be rearranged in the window.
 If you need to remove a link point, press and hold on the particular item to be removed, and select the delete option from the menu.
 This will update the colors of the existing link points, as their position in the list changes.

-MobileSheets provides the ability to play audio files for any song in the currently loaded setlist.
-To access the media player, click the play button in the bottom right of the overlay, and then tap the center of the sliding window.
-If there are any music tracks associated with the songs in the current setlist, the dropdown will be populated with all of those tracks.
-You can switch between the audio track that is currently loaded for playback by switching the selected item in the dropdown.
+MobileSheets provides the ability to play audio files for any song being displayed.
+If a song is loaded that has at least one associated audio track, the audio player can be accessed by tapping the middle of the bottom of the screen.
+You can also access the media player by clicking the play button in the bottom right of the overlay, and then tapping the area that says “Tap Here to Show The Media Player”.
+If there are audio tracks associated with the currently displayed song, the dropdown next to the “Track:” label will be populated with all of those tracks.
+You can switch the audio track that is currently loaded for playback by switching the selected item in the dropdown, or by tapping the previous track or next track buttons on the media player (these are only shown if the song has more than one audio track).
 The media playback is shown below.

 Once the media player starts playing a song, you can hide the overlay, and media playback will continue in the background.
-To show the player again, you must tap the center of the media playback window.
+If you have not enabled “Keep Player Visible”, the player may auto-hide, and you will need to tap the bottom center of the screen to show it again.
 Volume can be adjusted with the tablet volume controls, and if you need to immediately stop the music, hitting the back button will return to the library and instantly stop playback.

 Metronome

 MobileSheets includes a fully functional metronome.
-The metronome allows you to adjust tempo, time signature, beat subdivisions, the sound pack, the first beat accent, and volume.
-There is also a tap to set tempo button to help you dial in the tempo you require.
+The metronome allows you to adjust tempo, time signature, beat subdivisions, the sound effects, the first beat accent, and volume.
+You can also decide if you want both visual and audio feedback, or just one of the two.
+There is also a tap-to-set tempo button to help you dial in the tempo you require.
 The tempo slider allows you to make quick adjustments, while the plus and minus buttons on the side adjust the tempo by 1 bpm at a time.
 The sound pack that is selected determines what sound effect is used for the various beats.
 The following sound packs are included:

 · Wooden Metronome